brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-09-penny-arcade-with-nick-bennet.md

 ---
 title: Penny Arcade with Nick Bennett
-summary: Performance artist Penny Arcade and the *Rail*’s Curatorial Assistant and Assistant to the Publisher Nick Bennett discuss creative life in the context of our new social reality.
+summary: Performance artist Penny Arcade and the *Rail*’s Curatorial Assistant Nick Bennett discuss creative life in the context of our new social reality.
 collections:
   - the-new-social-environment
 event_host: The Brooklyn Rail